 The Site Manager/Agent, as part of their weekly inspection, will look out for any damaged or missing signage.

 4.27 No Smoking

-The school has a No Smoking Policy across the school site.
+The school has a No Smoking Policy across the school site; this also includes includes not using e-cigarettes and/or vapes.